Ministry: 383 clan raids, 1068 properties inspected

 Statistics - Ministry: 383 clan raids, 1068 properties inspected

-Last year, the police in NRW launched 383 raids against clan crime and checked 1068 properties.
+Last year, the police in NRW launched 383 raids against crime linked to clans and checked 1068 properties.
 This was announced by the Ministry of the Interior on request.
 "We are on the heels of the clan criminals every day and are not letting up," Interior Minister Herbert Reul (CDU) told the German Press Agency.

 According to the Ministry of the Interior, the police filed 577 criminal charges and 567 misdemeanor charges in the context of clan crime in 2023 and issued 1003 warnings.
 There were arrests in 88 cases and seizures or confiscations in 365 cases.